eclipse-archived/ceylon-ide-eclipse/README.md

 _If you want to have an up-to-date version of the Ceylon IDE based on the lastest code of all Ceylon projects, this is the **prefered method**._

-1. Build the command line distribution first (decribed at https://github.com/ceylon/ceylon-dist ), ant setup prepares the environment and clones addition repositories.
+1. Build the command line distribution first (decribed at https://github.com/ceylon/ceylon-dist ), `ant setup` prepares the environment and clones additional repositories.

 2. Make sure that your Eclipse can be run by simply typing the `eclipse` command (either by adding the `eclipse` command full path to the PATH environment variable, or by creating a symbolic link to the `eclipse` executable file in a directory already visible in the PATH).

-3. Make sure that your ant (latest version) and maven (Version in Range from 3.0.5 to 3.2.1) can also be run on the command line.
+3. Make sure that `ant` (latest version) and `maven` (version from 3.0.5 to 3.2.1) can be run on the command line.

 4. Make sure that your JAVA_HOME is set to the right JDK 7 installation.